 - (22) As described in the "failing or likely to fail" (the "FOLTF") assessment received from the ECB on 23 June 2017, the Institution has experienced material capital depletions [...].
-Furthermore, [...], the Institution has experienced a substantial deterioration of its liquidity position. - (23) [...], the Institution reported a breach of capital requirements and was requested to submit a capital plan to the ECB.
-The ECB conducted an on-site inspection (May August 2015) which resulted in a derecognition of EUR 296.2 million of "financed capital" from the Common Equity Tier 1 capital (the "CET 1"). - (24) In the fourth quarter of 2015, the Institution submitted the requested capital plan to the ECB, providing for an initial public offering (the "IPO") of EUR 1 billion.
-At the same time, the general shareholders' meeting approved a change of legal status for the Institution and the listing of the Institution's shares at Mercato Italiano telematico.
-In January 2016, the Institution transformed from a cooperative (banca popolare) into a joint-stock company.
-Subsequently, the Institution launched the IPO which was unsuccessful.
-This triggered the underwriting agreements by which Atlante Fund ("Atlante")10 subscribed [...] (thereby becoming the main shareholder with 97.64% of the Institution's share capital). - (25) Between December 2015 and September 2016, the Institution faced [...] liquidity outflows from customers, [...].
+Furthermore, [...] the Institution has experienced a substantial deterioration of its liquidity position. - (23) [...], the Institution reported a breach of capital requirements and was requested to submit a capital plan to the ECB.
+The ECB conducted an on-site inspection (March-July 2015) which resulted in a derecognition of EUR 1.1 billion of "financed capital" from the Common Equity Tier 1 capital (the "CET 1"). - (24) In November 2015, the ECB decided to take [...] measures with respect to the Institution, requiring the Institution to submit, in particular, a capital business and funding plan. - (25) In December 2015, the Institution submitted the requested capital plan to the ECB, providing for an initial public offering (the "IPO") of EUR 1.5 billion.
+In April 2016, the Institution launched the IPO on the Mercato Telematico Azionario, which was unsuccessful.
+The response of investors only covered 7.66% of the global offering, which triggered the underwriting agreements by which Atlante Fund ("Atlante")13 subscribed [...] (thereby becoming the main shareholder with 99.3% of the Institution's share capital).